53rd ANNUAL SCIENTIFIC AND TECHNOLOGY MEETING

 Thinking Fast and Slow: Speed of Information Processing, Executive Functioning, and Language Development in Children with Cochlear Implants

-William G. Kronenberger, Ph.D.
+William G. Kronenberger, PhD

 Arthur B. Richter Professor of Child and Adolescent Psychiatry, Indiana University School of Medicine, Indianapolis, IN

-3:30 PM - 3:45 PM: Summary and Adjournment GRAND BALLROOM ABC
+2:30 PM - 2:45 PM: Summary and Adjournment MERIDIAN GRAND BALLROOM DEF

 AAS Conference Registration